Vermont Motel Prices in 2026: What to Expect Per Night

 Weekday vs. Weekend: How Motel Rates Change

-As the weekend approaches, rates climb, peaking on Friday nights at roughly $298 and averaging about $257 for the weekend overall.
+As the weekend approaches, rates climb.
+Friday nights peak at roughly $298, with weekend averages around $257 overall.

 Booking ahead for a weekday stay usually gets you the lowest prices, since rates tend to rise closer to the weekend.

-Weekday motel rates in Vermont tend to be noticeably cheaper than weekend prices, so if you can travel Monday through Thursday you’ll usually save—average weekday nights run around $220 compared with roughly $298 on Fridays.
+Weekday motel rates in Vermont tend to be noticeably cheaper than weekend prices.
+Traveling Monday through Thursday typically saves you money, with average weekday nights around $220 compared to roughly $298 on Fridays.

-2. Cheapest day: Sunday often drops to about $220 as well.
+2. Cheapest day: Sunday often falls to about $220 as well.

 3. Bargain finds: motels can start near $60 on select weekday nights.

-4. Booking tip: reserve ~60 days ahead to lock better weekday deals.
+4. Booking tip: reserve about 60 days ahead to lock in better weekday deals.

 Weekend Price Peaks

-If you’ve been targeting Monday–Thursday for lower rates, it helps to understand how weekends shift the market: contrary to many locations, Vermont’s weekend nights often get cheaper, with some budget rooms starting around $72 a night.
+If you’ve been targeting Monday through Thursday for lower rates, it’s worth knowing how weekends actually shift in Vermont.
+Unlike many destinations, some weekend nights here get cheaper, with budget rooms starting around $72.

-You’ll see weekday averages near $243, but weekends can drop substantially—Sunday is typically the best deal at about $220.
-Friday remains the peak, averaging $298 because of weekend getaway demand.
+Weekday averages sit near $243, but weekends can drop substantially.
+Sunday is typically the best deal at about $220.
+Friday remains the peak at $298, driven by weekend getaway demand.

-Use price comparison tools to spot these swings and free yourself from rigid travel windows; booking Sunday nights or traveling in April, the cheapest month at roughly $191, can cut costs.
+Use price comparison tools to catch these swings.
+Booking Sunday nights or traveling in April, the cheapest month at roughly $191, can cut costs significantly.

 Regional Price Differences: Burlington, Stowe, Killington

-Although Vermont’s overall motel market is varied, Burlington, Stowe, and Killington stand out for consistently higher nightly rates, so you’ll want to budget accordingly when planning a stay.
+Vermont’s motel market varies a lot by region.
+Burlington, Stowe, and Killington stand out for consistently higher nightly rates, so budget accordingly if you’re heading to any of those three.

 Which Motel Amenities Raise Rates (And By How Much)